Maps & Hiding Spots Guide

 Which map is best for learning hiding spots?

-House offers open sightlines and forgiving lighting, making it ideal for practicing prop placement before moving to cluttered Grocery aisles or multi-floor Bank layouts.
+Mansion offers open sightlines and forgiving lighting, making it ideal for practicing prop placement before moving to cluttered Library aisles or multi-floor Warehouse layouts.

 Should hiders rotate zones every round?